HadilD/housing/README.md

-# housing
+# Housing Prices
-ML model of housing prices in California using the California census data from 1990 for learning purposes.
+ML model of housing prices in California using the California census data from 1990.
+Side project for learning purposes.